crispycret/cw-plus-walkthough/01-GettingStarted.md

 ```

-## Start the Juno Testnet using Docker.
+## Start the Juno Testnet using Dockls
+lser.
 Run this juno docker image.
 Do not modify command as we will be using the address baked into the command.

 ```